shubham21699/Cryptocurrency-Tracker/README.md

 <img width="871" alt="Screenshot 2021-12-20 at 6 55 10 PM" src="https://user-images.githubusercontent.com/71596140/146773927-78a9531b-a5a6-4575-8370-3dbddd6bdc37.png">

 ### Particular Cryptocurrency Data:
 All the data of a single crypto will be shown here.
-After clicking on any of the crypto shown in the cryptocurrencies page, it will be reditrected to this page where all its data will be shown.
+After clicking on any of the crypto shown in the cryptocurrencies page, it will be redirected to this page where all its data will be shown.
 <br />
 <br />
 <img width="611" alt="Screenshot 2021-12-20 at 7 01 05 PM" src="https://user-images.githubusercontent.com/71596140/146774675-ca42b737-663d-4e12-a22d-1db189523dd5.png"> <img width="612" alt="Screenshot 2021-12-20 at 7 01 52 PM" src="https://user-images.githubusercontent.com/71596140/146774773-a5016e7f-926a-4053-82fd-2c104b27c12d.png">